Maximizing the Diversity of Exposure in a Social Network: Problem definition

-\spara{Quantifying diversity of exposure.} We say that node $v$ is \emph{exposed} to item $i$ if $v$ is \emph{activated} on item $i$, either by an in-neighbor that is active on item $i$, or by directly being a \emph{seed node} for item $i$.
-Consider a node $v$ that is exposed to a set of items $I\subseteq H$.
-It follows that node $v$ is exposed to a set of leanings $L(v,I) = \{\ell(v)\} \cup \{\ell(i) : i \in I \}$.
-We then define the \emph{level of diversity exposure} $f_v: 2^{H} \rightarrow [0,2]$ of node $v$ as
+\spara{Quantifying diversity of exposure.} We say that user $v$ is \emph{exposed} to item~$i$ if $v$ is \emph{activated} on item~$i$, either by an in-neighbor that is active on item~$i$, or due to being a \emph{seed node} for item~$i$.
+Consider a user $v$ that is exposed to a set $I\subseteq H$ of items.
+It follows that user $v$ is exposed to a set of leanings $\{\ell(v)\} \cup \{\ell(i) : i \in I\}$.
+Intuitively, we want each user to be aware of a multitude of viewpoints, while also retaining a balanced perspective.
+To account for both factors, we define a \emph{penalty} function that quantifies the lack of diversity of exposure.

-that is, the range of the set of leanings $L(v,I)$.
-Notice that the diversity exposure levels of $0$ and $2$ denote ``no exposure'' and ``maximum exposure'' to diverse opinions, respectively.
-Also note that $f_v(\emptyset) = 0$.
+Specifically, we want to penalize large gaps in the spread of leanings, which correspond to ranges of opinions not represented among items the user is exposed to.
+Therefore, the function is defined for each user by considering the set of distinct leanings he is exposed to, sorted by polarity, and taking the sum of squared distances between consecutive leanings, also accounting for the extreme values of leanings.
+We consider that each item contributes only once to the diversity of exposure of a user.
+Therefore seeing the same article multiple times should have no impact on the objective.